 The reason I have decided to take the ferry from Whittier to Valdez instead of driving it is that it gave me the opportunity to see some wildlife, as the Prince William Sound is one of the best places in Alaska to observe wildlife such as sea otters, Dall porpoises, seals, sea lions, humpback and Orcas whales.
 I saw many Orca whales and it was a fantastic opportunity!

 The ferry takes about 6 hours – about the same time as driving.
-If you choose to take the ferry, it offers comfortable seating inside, with great windows for views, another seating area if you want to take a nap.
+If you choose to take the ferry, it offers comfortable seating inside, with great windows for views, and another seating area if you want to take a nap.
 It has a kitchen that offers food to buy, or you can bring your own food.
 The ferry also has bathrooms with a shower and a deck view on top.

 My ferry departed from Whittier at 12:30 pm and arrived in Valdez at 6:15 pm.

 NOTE: The ferries do not run every day, check here for the full schedule. you need to make your reservations online in advance to guarantee your spot.
 The ferry runs every other day in summer, once per week in the shoulder season, and does not run in winter.
+Here for a complete guide with all you need to know to plan a ferry from Whittier to Valdez.

 If you take the ferry to Valdez or decide to drive, today is a long day on the road/ ferry.
-By arriving in Valdez, I had time to walk around the harbor for some photos and stretch my legs.
+After arriving in Valdez, I had time to walk around the harbor for some photos and stretch my legs.

-I grabbed dinner at the Fat Mermaid, a very popular restaurant in Valdez and located in front of the Valdez Harbor, and went to my Valdez KOA camping to rest for the next day full of exciting activity.
+I grabbed dinner at the Fat Mermaid, a very popular restaurant in Valdez located in front of the Valdez Harbor, and went to my Valdez KOA camping to rest for the next day full of exciting activity.

-DAY 3: Exploring Valdez
+DAY 3 Alaska itinerary: Exploring Valdez

 - DRIVING: 4-5 hours